drewburr-labs/dst-dedicated-server/ClusterConfig-example/mods.md

     * Mac: `~/Documents/Klei/DoNotStarveTogether/{SteamAccountID}/Cluster_{N}/Master/modoverrides.lua`
     * Windows: `C:\Users\<your name>\Documents\Klei\DoNotStarveTogether\Cluster_{N}\Master\modoverrides.lua`
     * `Cluster_{N}`: `{N}` is the number of the slot you used to host the game (1-5)
 1. Open this file to see the settings, you may use it as-is!
-Just paste it into `DSTClusterConfig/mods/modoverrides.lua` before starting up your server!
+Just paste it into `ClusterConfig/Master/modoverrides.lua` before starting up your server!
+    * If running additional shards (i.e. Caves), repeat this step for all shards